Recommended Self-Publishing Tools for Your Author Business

 Divi theme by Elegant Themes

-Divi theme is perfect if you’re the kind of person who gets bored easily with your current WordPress theme and always itchy to get a new design for your website.
+Divi theme is perfect if you’re the kind of person who gets bored easily with your current WordPress theme and is always itchy to get a new design for your website.

 Email marketing